lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 }
 {% endhighlight %}

+Notice how the `stream_->read` call can easily request more than `count` samples, or less than `count`.
+This is the flexibility I was talking about.

-However, if the user suddenly changes the volume, we'd hear a noticeable click in the output due to a sudden change in the resulting samples, e.g. we were playing some sine wave at volume 1, and got samples like 0.991, 0.992, 0.993, 0.994 etc, and suddenly the volume is 0.5 and the samples are 0.496, 0.497, 0.498.
+However, if the user suddenly changes the volume, we'd hear a noticeable click in the output due to a sudden change in the resulting samples.
+If e.g. we were playing some sine wave at volume 1, and got samples like 0.991, 0.992, 0.993, 0.994 etc, and suddenly the volume is 0.5 and the samples are 0.496, 0.497, 0.498.
 This is one common source of clicks in the audio output.
 To fix that, we need to gradually change the volume instead of applying the change immediately.
 Exponential decay is probably the best solution to this:
 {% highlight cpp %}
 std::size_t volume_control::read(float * data, std::size_t count)
 {